 Many markets available to trade

 The Futures markets are broad and there is a lot of choice when it comes to choosing what to trade.
 Futures traders have access to Indices such as S&P500, NASDAQ, Gold and Oil, and much more.
 A Forex trader is completely limited to the currency markets and offers little diversity.

 The Futures markets are highly regulated and don’t lend themselves to manipulation.
 For example, there isn’t the possibility of an insider trader fluctuating price based on inside information.

-Futures are highly regulated and highly transparent.
+The difference between Futures and Forex is that Futures markets are highly regulated and highly transparent.
 We feel this creates a real level playing field for all traders.

 Although Forex markets are one of the most traded globally there are many benefits to choosing Futures as an alternative.
-If you want to learn more about trading Futures and why we chose to trade them over any other form of trading, join us for our next FREE web class.
+If you want to learn more about trading Futures and why we choose to trade them over any other form of trading, join us for our next FREE online trade classes.